ncurrid/WELCOME-PAGE/README.md

 ## About me

-I am a Project Manager with a strong background in leading initiatives and delivering results.
-I recently expanded my expertise into Business Intelligence, with a focus on transforming data into actionable insights to improve operational performance and drive meaningful impact.
+I’m a Project Manager with a growing focus on Business Intelligence, using data to drive smarter decisions and improve performance.

 > Connect with me on [LinkedIn](https://www.linkedin.com/in/nathalie-currid-ab87a042/)